kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 are not intended to be long-term APIs.
 As such, they are expected to be deprecated and removed after a feature becomes GA or is dropped.

-As a feature moves through the stages, the associated feature-gate will evolve at the same time as announcing its deprecation.
+As a feature moves through the stages, the associated feature-gate will evolve.
 In general the life cycle is:

   * The feature is Alpha - its feature gate is disabled by default and can be enabled by the user.
-  * The feature becomes Beta - its gate becomes enabled by default and can be disabled by the user.
+  * The feature is Beta - its gate becomes enabled by default and can be disabled by the user.
-  * The feature becomes GA - its gate becomes a no-op and is deprecated.
+  * The feature is GA - its gate becomes a no-op and is deprecated.
-  * The feature becomes GA and a deprecation window is announced (see rule below) - its gate is removed and is no longer accepted.
+  * The feature is GA and a deprecation window is announced (see rule below) - its gate is removed and is no longer accepted.

 A feature might be EOL'ed at any point in the life cyle prior to GA.
 In that case,